1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

 - How to bypass the new linkedin limitation on invites

-- What to do when your connection requests get rejected
+- How to react your connection requests get denied

 To get access to this contact details, just click on “contact info” and a popup will appear.